Jiacheng98/CSI5180_Accented_English_Speech_Classification/README.md

 Introduction
 ------------

-The project classified English accents using two deep learning models: MLP and Transformer Encoder [1].
+The project aims to classify English accents using two deep learning models: MLP and Transformer Encoder [1].
 The two models were tested on the UT-Podcast corpus [2], and the Transformer Encoder achieved a 74% improvement on the macro F1 score.

 The dataset can be downloaded by running the download_dataset.py file.